11ty/11ty-website/src/docs/plugins/render.md

   </div>
   <div id="renderfile-hbs" role="tabpanel">

-The `render` shortcode [requires an async-friendly template language](#template-compatibility) and is not available in Handlebars.
+The `renderFile` shortcode [requires an async-friendly template language](#template-compatibility) and is not available in Handlebars.

   </div>
 </seven-minute-tabs>